LORDS-001/Create-a-DOB/README.md

 While testing the tutorial, I observed that my setup worked successfully with a `.jpg`/`.jpeg` image below approximately **10 KB**.

-Larger images caused capacity-related problems during my attempts.
+During my tests with the available account capacity, larger images triggered capacity-related problems

 The example also explicitly specifies: